 There are many misconceptions surrounding Monogram canvas.
 Although many people believe that LV logos are never cut off and that they’re never upside down, this isn’t true.
 The Speedy is the perfect example of an upside down logo, since it is made from one continuous piece of material.

 As much as possible, Vuitton aligns Monogram canvas motifs on all four sides of a bag.
 In many cases, patterns will align horizontally, vertically, or diagonally depending on the bag style.
 Due to the manufacturing process, it’s not uncommon to see minor variations in alignment along seams and zipper lines.
+However, you should be able to count the LVs across and going down in order to match them with an authentic one every single time.

 Correct Leather Trademark Stamps

-Leather trademark stamps are those that feature the ® symbol.
+Leather trademark stamps are those that feature the ® trademark symbol.
 On authentic stamps (like the one pictured below left), round “O” letters are the first inspection points.
 Vuitton “O”s should be perfect circles.

 Counterfeit bags often have inconsistent leather trademark stamps.
-The counterfeit stamp on the above right uses a slightly different font than the authentic stamp on the above left.
+The counterfeit stamp on the above right uses a slightly different font than the authentic stamp on the left.
 On the counterfeit stamp, the embossing is inconsistent (especially on the ‘made in’ portion).
 The authentic stamp, however, is clear and even.
 Counterfeit stamping often varies in depth, clarity, size, and position.

 Trademark stamps may vary slightly from year to year, and from factory to factory.
 Also, keep in mind that LV hardware stamping differs in appearance from leather stamping.
-For more information, see the Correct Hardware Stamps section below.

 Correct Hardware Stamps